-BitCurb Crunch rule editor is the central place in the portal, where the users defined their expressions and rules types to executed the supported operations we offer – filtering and reconciliation (matching).
+BitCurb Crunch rule editor is the central place in the portal, where the users define their expressions and rules types to execute the Crunch operations we offer – filtering and reconciliation (matching).

 Without a valid formula, the rule will not be saved, therefore templates cannot be created and operations cannot be run.

 For the purposes of this article we are going to use screenshots from the portal host, however we will include screenshots from Excel add-in as well and highlight the main differences.

 One rule is comprised from the following components:

 - Structure definition – defines the columns/structure used in the formula.
 This structure section defines all field names and types that participate in formula expressions or as Crunch field.

 Note: The structure must only define the columns (fields) that are going to be used in the current rule expression, not all the columns (fields) that are passed as input when running the operation.

 - Editor ribbon – a set of controls allowing you to add/edit formula functions.
 BitCurb Rules engine supports a number of predefined rules, grouped logically.
 Please refer our dedicated section in the help portal to find out details about particular function or group of functions.

 Function can be embedded in other functions providing you a powerful way to define complex correlations.

 - Formula body text area – actual formula, allowing to manually type in/adjust the formula body